tb-brics/tb-brics-documentation/_build/html/_sources/Directives/Reproducibility Tools.md.txt

 ```
 make push
 ```
-in the machine you have build your docker image.
+in the machine you have build your docker image (outside LPS).
 It will push it to your Docker Hub.
 It is necessary to change the "DOCKER_HUB_USERNAME" variable, presented in the Makefile, to your docker hub username.

 2º - Once pushed, access LPS and rename "Makefile" file to anything else, and rename "Makefile LPS" file to "Makefile".
 Now run
 ```
 make pull-start
 ```
 It will build and run a singularity image from the docker image in your Docker Hub.
-After that you will be inside your container and you will be able to run your project in it.
+After that you will be inside your container and you will be able to run your project on it.

->**NOTE 1:** As LPS doesn't have AVX-512, it was necessary to install an specific version of tensorflow.
+>**NOTE:** As LPS doesn't have AVX-512, it was necessary to install an specific version of tensorflow.
 So, this image is out of trouble for this set of libraries, and ready to work with them.
 But, it is necessary to pay attention when install other libraries for compatibility.

->**NOTE 2:** The tensorflow-2.8.0rc0-cp38-cp38-linux_x86_64.whl wheel is necessary to build the Dockerfile.
-It is located in the project Google Drive on "BRICS - TB Latente/Reproducibility" folder.
+>**Important !!!** The tensorflow-2.8.0rc0-cp38-cp38-linux_x86_64.whl wheel is necessary to build the Dockerfile.
+It is located in the project Google Drive on "BRICS - TB Latente/Reproducibility" path.

 ## Mlflow